RolfCloud42/AzureMCTHelper/README.md

 Together with the above mentioned file `azuredeploy.json` the resources get the parameter values passed on to customize the deployment to your needs.
 Together the two files are used by `New-AzResourceGroupDeployment` to create the resources in Azure.

 ***azuredeploy.json.github.txt***
 If the unit, that should be deployed, already exists on GitHub, the azuredeploy.json.github.txt file provides a way to just point to the URL of the file.
-So a unit leveraging the Azure storage account quickstart template on GitHub would contain a file in its unit folder named `azuredeploy.json.github.txt` with just one line of text in it pointing to this link: [https://github.com/Azure/azure-quickstart-templates/blob/master/quickstarts/microsoft.storage/storage-account-create/azuredeploy.json](https://github.com/Azure/azure-quickstart-templates/blob/master/quickstarts/microsoft.storage/storage-account-create/azuredeploy.json).
+So a unit leveraging the Azure storage account QuickStart template on GitHub would contain a file in its unit folder named `azuredeploy.json.github.txt` with just one line of text in it pointing to this link: [https://github.com/Azure/azure-quickstart-templates/blob/master/quickstarts/microsoft.storage/storage-account-create/azuredeploy.json](https://github.com/Azure/azure-quickstart-templates/blob/master/quickstarts/microsoft.storage/storage-account-create/azuredeploy.json).

 ***azuredeploy.parameters.json.github.txt***
 Following the same principle the file `azuredeploy.parameters.json.github.txt` can be placed into the unit folder and only contain one line of text representing the URL to the parameters file of the same GitHub example.
 In the above mentioned case this would be: [https://github.com/Azure/azure-quickstart-templates/blob/master/quickstarts/microsoft.storage/storage-account-create/azuredeploy.parameters.json](https://github.com/Azure/azure-quickstart-templates/blob/master/quickstarts/microsoft.storage/storage-account-create/azuredeploy.parameters.json).